mstocco/mariostoc.co/content/traininglog/20210502-ironman2021-17weeksout.md

 ---

 I woke up with the 1975 song __"Slow Ride"__ by the British rock band _Foghat_ in a perpetual loop in my head.
-Awesome!
+How awesome is that?

 _I'm in the mood_
 _The rhythm is right_